-Manu’iwa was just recently weaned from his mother on a Hawaii Island, the Hawaiian Department of Land and Natural Resources (DLNR) reported.
+Manu’iwa had just recently been weaned from his mother on a Hawaii Island, the Hawaiian Department of Land and Natural Resources (DLNR) reported.
 Since then, the baby’s health and growth has been monitored by the staff from Ke Kai Ola, a hospital operated by The Marine Mammal Center at Kailua-Kona and officers from the DLNR Division of Conservation and Resources Enforcement (DOCARE).
 Recently, the team observing the seal noticed that he was playing with a bright orange object.
 As they kept watching the baby closely, they realized that the object Manu’iwa was holding in his mouth was a knife.

 “There was real concern that the seal pup might swallow the knife,” said the DOCARE officer who captured the incident in a video.
 “It’s a reminder to all of us to properly dispose of our trash and not to leave it on Hawai‘i’s beaches or in the ocean.”